Alibaba-MIIL/ImageNet21K/README.md

 --model_path=/mnt/models/mobilenetv3_large_100.pth \
 --epochs=80
 ```
 For shortening the training, we initialize the weights from standard ImageNet-1K.
-Recommended to use ImageNet-1K weights from this excellent [repo](https://github.com/rwightman/pytorch-image-models).
+Recommended to use ImageNet-1K weights from timm [repo](https://github.com/rwightman/pytorch-image-models).

 ### (4) Transfer Learning Code
-See [here](Transfer_learning.md) for more details.
+See [here](Transfer_learning.md) for reproduction code, that show how miil pretraining not only improves transfer learning results, but also make MLP models more stable and robust for hyper-parameters selection.

 ## Additional SoTA results
 The results in the article are comparative results, with fixed hyper-parameters.